nekop/openshift-sandbox/apps/mattermost/README.md

-# Mattermost for OpenShift v3
+# Mattermost for OpenShift Enterprise v3

 This is instant mattermost application for OpenShift Enterprise v3.